Walter Naegle: Relationship with Bayard Rustin

 Naegle first met Bayard Rustin in April 1977:The day that I met Bayard I was actually on my way to Times Square.
 We were on the same corner waiting for the light to change.
 He had a wonderful shock of white hair.
 I guess he was of my parents' generation, but we looked at each other and lightning struck.
 After a few months, the two became steady partners.
 Naegle returned to school in the fall of 1977, studying at Fordham University, where he was hired to work in the Development Office and in the Graduate School of Education.
 He was graduated summa cum laude in 1981 with a bachelor's degree in Studio Art.
 He moved in with Rustin who resided in the Mutual Redevelopment Houses (Penn South).
 In 2016 Rustin's residence was listed in the National Register of Historic Places.
 Because same-sex marriage was illegal at the time, Rustin legally adopted Naegle in 1982 (an instance of same-sex adult adoption).
 The two were together for a decade until Rustin's death in 1987.
 Rustin's obituary in The New York Times does not mention the partnership, describing Naegle as his "administrative assistant and adopted son".

 On November 20, 2013, Naegle accepted the Medal of Freedom from President Barack Obama in honor of Rustin's work of 1963 March on Washington for Jobs and Freedom.
-He and Sally Ride's partner, Tam O'Shaughnessy, were the first LGBT partners to accept the award for their late partners.
+He and Sally Ride's partner, Tam O'Shaughnessy, were the first LGBTQ partners to accept the award for their late partners.
 Upon accepting the medal, he described Rustin as such:Being black, being homosexual, being a political radical, that's a combination that's pretty volatile and it comes along like Halley's Comet.
 Bayard's life was complex, but at the same time, I think it makes it a lot more interesting.